 Item Description

-IP Address IPv4 or IPv6 address.
+IP Address IP address

 Period Period of sending statistical information (in minutes).

-Table 61: SNMP Configuration (R-SeeNet)
+Table 55: SNMP Configuration - R-SeeNet

 Each monitored value is uniquely identified using a numerical identifier OID - Object Identifier.
 This identifier consists of a progression of numbers separated by a point.
 The shape of each OID is determined by the identifier value of the parent element and then this value is complemented by a point and current number.
 So it is obvious that there is a tree structure.
 The following figure displays the basic tree structure that is used for creating the OIDs.